blryface/badapple/README.md

 Q: Does this work on 1.8?

-A: <!-- The OptiFine version should work with 1.8. --> No, not currently.
-We are working to get it working on 1.8, but as of writing, it doesn't support it.
+A: The Legacy version should work with 1.8. <!-- No, not currently.
+We are working to get it working on 1.8, but as of writing, it doesn't support it. -->

 ## Pridepack